ItsArupSaha/Hookory/README.md

 Instead of staring at a blank page, Hookory allows you to take existing long-form content—like a blog post, news article, or a rough draft—and instantly transform it into a polished, high-engagement LinkedIn post tailored to your unique voice.

-It’s not just a summarizer; it’s a strategic writing partner that understands the nuances of social media engagement, from hook writing to formatting for mobile readability.
+It’s not just a summarizer; it’s a strategic writing partner that understands the nuances of social media engagement.

 ---

-## How It Works: The End-to-End Workflow
+## How It Works: The Simplified Workflow

-Creating high-quality content with Hookory is a simple, four-step process:
+Creating high-quality content with Hookory is a streamlined, three-step process:

 ### 1. **Input Your Source**
 You don't need to write new ideas to post new content.
 *   **Paste a URL**: Have a great blog post or saw an interesting industry article?
 Just paste the link.
 Hookory reads the content directly.
 *   **Paste Text**: Have some rough notes, a partial draft, or a transcript?
 Paste the raw text directly into the editor.

-### 2. **Intelligent Analysis**
+### 2. **Set Context & Angle**
-Once you submit your content, Hookory’s AI engine goes to work.
-It reads through the noise to identify the core value proposition, key insights, and actionable takeaways.
-It strips away fluff and focuses on what will actually resonate with a professional audience.

-### 3. **Customize Your Strategy**
-A generic post gets generic results.
-Hookory lets you tailor the output to fit your specific goals:
-*   **Select Your Format**: Choose *how* you want to present the idea (e.g., a story, a lesson, or a carousel).
-*   **Define Your Audience**: Who are you talking to?
-CEOs?
-Developers?
-General professionals?
-*   **Set Your Goal**: Do you want more comments (Engagement), potential clients (Leads), or industry respect (Authority)?
-*   **Tune the Tone**: Make it "Professional & Crisp" or "Conversational & Friendly."
+We stripped away complex settings.
+Just tell Hookory three things:
+*   **Who is it for?** (Reader Context): Peers, Learners, Decision-makers, or General Audience.
+You can even type a custom audience.
+*   **What is the focus?** (Angle): Should the post focus on a "Common Mistake", a "Lesson Learned", or a "Strong Opinion"?
+Hookory will ignore fluff and focus entirely on your chosen angle.
+*   **Tone & Style**: Choose from Professional, Conversational, or Bold.
+Toggle Emojis on or off.

-### 4. **Generate & Publish**
+### 3. **Generate & Publish**
+Select your desired output format (Main Post, Story, Carousel, or Hook) and generate.
-In seconds, you get a fully formatted LinkedIn post ready for the feed.
+In seconds, you get a fully formatted LinkedIn post ready for the feed:
 *   **The Hook**: Every post starts with a scroll-stopping first line.
 *   **The Body**: Clean, punchy sentences with mobile-optimized line breaks.
-*   **The CTA**: A clear Call to Action to drive your specific goal.
-*   **Hashtags**: Relevant, searchable tags included automatically.

-Don't like the first result?
-Use the **Regenerate** feature to get a completely fresh angle in seconds.
+*   **Alternative Hooks**: Every generation includes **5 bonus hooks** at the bottom so you can A/B test your opening line.

 ---

-## Intelligent features & Modes
+## Intelligent Output Formats

 Hookory offers specialized writing modes to match different content strategies:

-### 🧠 Thought Leadership Mode
+### 📝 Main Post
-*Best for: Establishing authority and sharing opinions.*
+*Best for: Daily updates and thought leadership.*
-This mode focuses on a single, strong insight or contrarian view.
-It uses a confident tone to challenge common beliefs or share deep expertise.
+A balanced, high-performing LinkedIn structure.
+It delivers one clear insight supported by strong reasoning, ending with a reflective takeaway.
-*   **Structure**: Strong Hook → Challenge/Insight → Evidence → Reflective Conclusion.
+*   **Structure**: Strong Hook → Clear Insight → Supporting Points → Discussion CTA.

-### 📖 Story-Based Mode
+### 📖 Story Post
 *Best for: Building connection and trust.*
 Humans connect with stories, not just facts.
 This mode transforms dry experiences into a narrative arc, focusing on a specific struggle, a turning point, and a valuable lesson learned.
-*   **Structure**: The Struggle → The Realization → The Transformation → The Takeaway.
+*   **Structure**: The Struggle → The Realization → The Transformation → The Lesson.

-### 🎠 Educational Carousel Mode
+### 🎠 Carousel Text
 *Best for: Teaching complex topics.*
 Perfect for breaking down "How-to" guides or listicles.
 This mode generates slide-by-slide text that you can copy directly into a PDF or image carousel design.
 *   **Structure**: Slide 1 (Title) → Slides 2-5 (One tip per slide) → Final Slide (Summary).

-### ⚡ Short Viral Hook Mode
+### ⚡ Short Viral Hook
 *Best for: Maximum reach and readability.*
 Minimalist and punchy.
 This mode strips away all explanations and focuses entirely on the impact.
 Great for quick tips or sharp observations that people want to repost.
-*   **Structure**: 3-4 punchy lines → One clear truth.
+*   **Structure**: Single sharp insight → Broken lines → Fast pacing.

 ---

-## Smart Customization & History

-### Precision Targeting
-Hookory understands that a post for a *CTO* needs to sound different than a post for a *Junior Developer*.
-By setting your **Target Audience** and **Tone**, the AI adjusts its vocabulary and sentence structure to match.

-### Goals That Matter
-Tell Hookory what you want to achieve with the **Goal** selector:
-*   **Engagement**: Asks questions and invites debate.
-*   **Leads**: Focuses on pain points and solutions.
-*   **Authority**: Focuses on expertise and unique insights.

-### Content History
-Never lose a great idea.
-Hookory automatically saves your generated posts in your **History** tab.
-You can seamlessly revisit, edit, or copy past posts whenever you're ready to schedule them.

----

 ## Why Choose Hookory?

+### ✅ Angle-First Intelligence
+Most AI tools just summarize.
+Hookory's new engine focuses on your chosen **Angle**.
+If you select "Common Mistake", it will read your entire blog post solely to find and highlight the mistakes, ignoring everything else.
+This creates posts that feel opinionated and human.

 ### ✅ Stop Writing From Scratch
 The hardest part of writing is the blank page.
 Hookory gives you a 90% complete draft in seconds, so you only spend time on the final 10% of personal polish.

 ### ✅ Consistency is Key
 Growth on LinkedIn requires showing up every day.
 By repurposing one blog post into 3-4 different LinkedIn posts (a story, a thought piece, a carousel), you can plan a week's worth of content in minutes.

-### ✅ Agency Quality for Less
-Hiring a ghostwriter or agency costs $1,000+ per month.
-Hookory gives you the same strategic, high-quality output for the price of a coffee.

 ---